-At December 31, 2015 the market credit risk for a company such as TiGenix has been determined at 4.97%.
-This discount rate has been used to determine the fair values of the financial liabilities at amortized cost as per December 31, 2015
+At December 31, 2015 the market credit risk for a company such as TiGenix was determined at 4.97%.
+This discount rate has been used to determine the fair values of the financial liabilities at amortized cost as per December 31, 2015.

-The fair value of the financial liabilities as amortized cost has been calculated based on a discount rate of 21%, for the years ending December 31, 2014 and 2013, reflecting the market credit risk for a company such as TiGenix in development stage at that time.
+The fair value of the financial liabilities at amortized cost was calculated based on a discount rate of 21%, for the year ending December 31, 2014, reflecting the market credit risk for a company such as TiGenix in development stage at that time.
 This market credit risk was determined in 2014 by considering the effective interest from the Kreos loan, signed at the end of December 2013, but only into force since February 2014, and the market yields of similar companies.

 The evolution of the market credit risk as from 2014 is the consequence of a significant improvement in TiGenix's rating in the market.
-At December 31, 2015, TiGenix's rating was BB-/BB while at the end of 2014 the rating was CC which means an improvement of the rating with seven steps in the rating scale.
-The main driver of this improvement is the significant increase of TiGenix share price (72% during the 2nd semester of 2015) most likely due to the positive results of the Phase III study of our product candidate Cx601 announced in August 2015.
+At December 31, 2016, TiGenix's rating was BB while at the end of 2014 the rating was CC which means an improvement of the rating with seven steps in the rating scale.

 The fair value of other liabilities contingent consideration is explained in note 4.

-The fair value of the other financial liabilities at fair value through profit or loss is measured using generally accepted pricing models (Black-Scholes valuation model for the warrants issued during 2014 as a consideration for the Kreos loan and Monte Carlo valuation model for an embedded derivative issued related to the convertible bonds issued during 2015 as disclosed in Note 2.15).
+The fair value of the other financial liabilities at fair value through profit or loss is measured using generally accepted pricing models (Black-Scholes valuation model for the warrants issued during 2014 as a consideration for the Kreos loan and Monte Carlo valuation model for an embedded derivative issued related to the convertible bonds issued during 2015 as disclosed in note 2.15).